OrKoN/api-express/README.md

 API express is an attempt to come up with universal language for defining and documenting APIs using [JSX](https://jsx.github.io/) which became widely known with the rise of [React](https://reactjs.org/) popularity.

 Ultimately, API express allows you to define the structure of your API service in JSX.
 Using this definition API express is able to **run the service**, **validate request and response formats** and **generate documentation** for your service.
-The definition is a live JavaScript code which allows changing the meta features of your API without changing the implementation.
+The definition is a live JavaScript code which allows changing the additional features (docs/validation/formats etc) of your API service without changing the application parts.

 ## Example